Updated: October 2022

 But if you do ride long distances on a naked (or any bike without a screen), a modular helmet in combination with a thick neck roll or windjammer will serve you well.

 Regardless of how quiet your helmet may be (including the ones above), it’s still highly recommended that you wear earplugs.

-There are all sorts of plugs available these days; from disposable to fitted, and even ones that are custom made.
+There are all sorts of plugs available these days, from disposable, filtered, and even custom-made options.

 The Quietest Motorcycle Helmets Fit Well